 Step 7. all the ingredients are mixed into the paste

-Do you like how I put them in mason jars (these, in case you want the same ones)?
+Do you like how I put them in mason jars?
 It’s my korean heritage combined with twelve years of living in the South. ;)

 Let me know if there was anything confusing about the recipe, and I can try to clarify.
 If you end up making it, let me know how you like it!
 Do you have any family favorite recipes that you’ve learned lately or want to learn?